Why we do it?

 We are often a young person’s first exposure to these topics and we know first impressions last – this is why we build programmes with young people themselves, through our Youth Advisory Panel.

 Using real life case studies, colourful resources, games, videos and links to popular culture, we enable young people to gain practical skills like budgeting and explore and form their own opinions regarding their relationship with money and enterprise.

-When working with vulnerable young people, we combine activities with discussions, personal experiences and story sharing.
+When working with young people in vulnerable circumstances, we combine activities with discussions, personal experiences and story sharing.
 Some of these young people have low self-confidence around money management and lack the ‘soft skills’ needed for enterprise, so our programmes challenge negative attitudes, and build self-belief and aspirations that help them move forward financially.

 Quality & Training

 MyBnk strives to develop and deliver educational programmes that ‘wow’ and ‘delight’ young people.

 We want to conveying appropriate learning in an exciting way, leaving them with a positive memorable experience and a desire to learn more about money beyond the ‘classroom’.

 If you do something you might as well do it properly.
 This is more true than ever when looking at important topics such as finance, business and employability.
 That is why we employ full-time paid professionals with a background of working with young people.